jyli7/readertron/README.md

 - Sharing YouTube videos via the bookmarklet.

 ### UI, UX, Style
-- Don't rely on Javascript to load unread counts and style.
+- j & k & c & o on the /mine page.
 - The first post is being marked as read.
 (Silber)
+- Linkify URLs in comments and share-notes.
 - The overlap of the reading area onto the subscriptions pane.
 - "1 new items."
 - Meta page input box widths on firefox.